 5. Region & Zone: Deploy VMs closer to your users for reduced latency.

 These parameters give businesses complete flexibility to customize their cloud infrastructure without downtime.
+You can spin up or spin down CPU, RAM as per demands, thus giving you more control.

 Leave a comment